bdeckard92/dupUT/02-Lesson-Plans/10-OOP/README.md

 * Test-driven development is a programming paradigm that helps developers write leaner, more predictable code.

-* Being able to write object-oriented JavaScript and test this code effectively is an important skill set to demonstrate to prospective employers.
+* Being able to write object-oriented JavaScript and test that code effectively is an important skill to demonstrate to prospective employers.

 Throughout the async module this week, students will use OOP and TDD to do the following:

-* Integrate constructor functions into their applications, adding structure to their code and reducing the amount of code that must be written.
+* Integrate constructor functions into their applications, adding structure to their code, and reducing the amount of code that must be written.

 * Build entire applications using OOP, separating data and functionality into distinct constructor functions.

 * Verify that their code works as intended by using automated tests.

-* Build applications using test-driven development, writing tests before implementing functionality.
+* Build applications using test-driven development, which means writing tests before implementing functionality.

 * Implement more advanced OOP patterns, like inheritance, using modern ES6 class syntax.